deepaklokare24/lease_exit_system/confluencepage.md

 - **forms**: Form templates and submissions
 - **notifications**: Notification records and delivery status
 - **documents**: Metadata about uploaded documents

+### Database Initialization

+The system requires specific data to be present in the database for proper functionality.
+The `seed_db.py` script is provided to initialize the MongoDB collections with essential data:

+#### Form Templates
+The script creates form templates in the `form_templates` collection, which are used by the frontend to dynamically render forms.
+These include:

+1. **Initial Form**: Used when creating a new lease exit, with fields for lease ID, property address, exit date, and reason for exit.
+2. **Advisory Form**: Used by the Advisory department, with fields for lease requirements, cost information, and document uploads.
+3. **IFM Form**: Used by the IFM department, with fields for exit requirements, scope details, and timeline.

+#### Sample Users
+The script creates sample users in the `users` collection with different stakeholder roles:

+1. **Lease Exit Management**: Admin user responsible for overseeing the lease exit process.
+2. **Advisory**: User responsible for providing advisory input on lease exits.
+3. **IFM**: User responsible for facility management aspects of lease exits.

+#### Sample Lease Exit
+The script creates a sample lease exit record in the `lease_exits` collection to demonstrate the application functionality.
+This includes:

+1. **Basic Information**: Lease ID, property details, and status.
+2. **Approval Chain**: Pending approval steps for different stakeholders.
+3. **Metadata**: Creation timestamps and other metadata.

+The seeding script is designed to be idempotent, meaning it can be run multiple times without creating duplicate data.
+It checks if collections already contain data before inserting new records.

 ### AI-Powered Components